itsolver/msp-marketing-site/src/_posts/2020-05-13-automate-4-areas-of-your-business-for-great-customer-experience.markdown

 I'm lazy and if I can automate something boring out of my life, you can bet I’m thinking of a way to make it more efficient.

-Below is an outline on how to automate 4 areas of your business - typing, billing, appointments and reviews - to achieve a better customer experience.
+Below is an outline on how to automate 4 areas of your business - typing, billing, appointments and getting reviews - to achieve a better customer experience.
 You will save bucket loads of time and they're worth the time to implement.

 If you look after your customers, you will also get raving reviews on Google and Facebook.